RalphWreckeri2/Static-Website/README.md

-This is a basic static website.
+This is a basic static website.<br>
 Take note that:
 📍 First ever major (at that time) project we made.
 📍 We were newbies.